Europe explores how to define the "green fairy"

 Under current EU regulations, absinthe does not have to contain any thujone to justify the name, but also must not exceed a maximum of 35 milligrams of thujone per kilogram.

-In order to standardize the content, the European Commission has proposed that anything labeled "absinthe" must have at least 5 and maximum of 35 milligrams of thujone per kilogram.
+In order to standardise the content, the European Commission has proposed that anything labelled "absinthe" must have at least 5 and maximum of 35 milligrams of thujone per kilogram.

 As is often the case in the European Union, the Germans and the French are on opposite sides of the debate.

-Francoise Grossetete, a center-right French parliamentarian, wants to protect the traditional essence of the spirit and is advocating that the new minimum be introduced.
+Francoise Grossetete, a centre-right French parliamentarian, wants to protect the traditional essence of the spirit and is advocating that the new minimum be introduced.

 German lawmaker Horst Schnellhardt, concerned about the health risks, prefers a definition that would allow something to be called "absinthe" even if it contains no thujone at all.